ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 submit_cs_pnum: 774
 ---

-# To do : rewrite section on "Take a detour into random numbers" not to use tilt angles for darwTriangle, set up submit.cs
+# To do : rewrite section on "Take a detour into random numbers" not to use tilt angles for drawTriangle, set up submit.cs

 Goal
 ====

-The goal of this exercise is to draw a forest scene from basic shape primitives that you will implement using turtle graphics.
-The key idea to learn how to use functions as building blocks in more complex compositions.
-You will also learn about using repetition and randomization in your code to create interesting outcomes.
+The goal of this exercise is to draw a forest scene from basic shape primitives that you implemented in lab03 using turtle graphics.
+The key learning goals are:

+* using functions as building blocks in more complex compositions
+* using loops to perform repetitive tasks while keeping your code DRY (Don't repeat yourself)
+* using randomization to create variety and controlled chaos in your drawings
+* applying concepts learned in lab04 to creating and using your own modules

 What you'll be drawing